Insurance Car Insurance

 Should you add your teen to your auto insurance policy?

 Adding a teen driver to a family insurance policy is often much cheaper than purchasing their own car insurance policy.
-That said, it may not be possible or the best fit for every family.
-You could choose to get quotes to add a 16-year-old driver to your policy and separate quotes for their own policy to compare your options before deciding.
+However, it’s not right for every family.
+I suggest obtaining quotes for a teen-owned policy and adding him/her to your policy and compare the differences.

 Does your 16-year-old need car insurance?